mViolet/JS30-Day-30/README.md

 I changed it to a kitty-high-five game and came up with the solution on my own!

-JS30 is an amazing series and you should check it out if you haven't: [Wes Bos' JavaScript30](https://javascript30.com/)
+JS30 is an amazing series and you should check it out: [Wes Bos' JavaScript30](https://javascript30.com/)